rhezab/smile/docs/starting.md

 npm run dev
 ```

 to run the development server and see the current, default setup of the site.
+More information about developing is available [here](/developing).

 ## 7. Test the deployment